jiinjeong/CSVolunteer/README.md

 * **Preformatted Text**
   * Preformatted text will be displayed on your webpage almost exacty as it is in your HTML document.
-    * Indents, line breaks, and extra spaces in your code will  appear on your webpage if and only if they appear in preformatted text.
+    * Indents, line breaks, and extra spaces in your code will  appear on your webpage if and only if they occur within preformatted text.
     * By default, preformatted text is displayed in the font Monospace, which is used by most basic text editors.
     * If your preformatted text is longer than the width of the screen displaying your webpage, it will not go onto a new line on your webpage.
 Rather, a scroll bar will appear at the bottom of your webpage so that you can scroll to the right and view the text that has been cut off.
     * However, when you open a "pre" tag, the text will be displayed on a new line on your webpage, whether or not the "pre" tag is on a new line in your code.